Code-Institute-Submissions/Upon-Wonder/README.md

 This is a website to promote the **fictional** band Upon Wonder, including videos, photos, information about each band member, tour dates and a contact page to get in touch with the band.
-The goal for this page is to please both new and excisting fans from all over the world to satisfy their individual need of reaching the information they want when visiting the page.
+The goal for this page is to please both new and existing fans from all over the world to satisfy their individual need of reaching the information they want when visiting the page.

 My motivation for this web page comes from my own need to quickly and easily find the information I am looking for